Please ensure Javascript is enabled for purposes of website accessibility

 How do I start using Open Finance services?

-You can access Open Finance services through regulated Third-Party Provider apps or platforms if you give consent for data sharing/ service initiation to a specific provider.
+You can access Open Finance services through regulated TPP apps or platforms once you give consent for data sharing/ service initiation to a specific provider.

 What is the AlTareq Consent Mobile App?

 The AlTareq Consent Mobile App allows you to give permission and manage what financial data you share through Open Finance.
-It’s a trusted, centralized app that lets you approve payments, share data, and control all your consents, in one place, across Licensed Financial Institutions and Third-Party Providers.
+It’s a trusted, centralised app that lets you approve payments, share data, and control all your consents, in one place, across LFIs and TPPs.

 Am I automatically enrolled in Open Finance?

-No. Open Finance is completely voluntary.
-You actively give consent before any data is shared or services are provided.
-You can manage or cancel your consent at any time through:
+No, Open Finance is completely voluntary.
+You will need to actively give consent before any data is shared or services are provided.
+You can manage or cancel your consent at any time through::

 • AlTareq Consent Mobile App